ZJUTMuseVision/LIGHTCAM/README.md

 # LIGHTCAM
  A FAST AND LIGHT IMPLEMENTATION OF CONTEXT-AWARE MASKING  BASED D-TDNN FOR SPEAKER VERIFICATION
+# Introduction
+ In this paper, we propose a fast and lightweight model, LightCAM, which further adopts a depthwise separable convolution module (DSM) and uses multiscale feature aggregation (MFA) for feature fusion at different levels.
+Extensive experiments are conducted on VoxCeleb dataset, the comparative results show that it has achieved an EER of 0.83 and MinDCF of 0.0891 in VoxCeleb1-O, which outperforms the other mainstream speaker verification methods.
+In addition, complexity analysis further demonstrates that the proposed architecture has lower computational cost and faster inference speed.
+# Structure

 # Result
   * Setup:F-bank80,num_frms300,epoch150, CrossEntropyLoss, aug_prob0.2, shuffle(2500)，MarginScheduler
   * Scoring: cosine similarity scoring